MicrosoftDocs/fabric-docs/docs/data-warehouse/item-permissions.md

 Notes:

-- All users will be granted at least the Read permission
+- All users will be granted at least the Read permission.
-- By assigning a user the Read permission only, all of their SQL access will be determined by the permissions granted to them within SQL
+- By assigning a user the Read permission only, all of their SQL access will be determined by the permissions granted to them within SQL.
-- ReadData is the same permission that Workspace Viewers receive for each warehouse in the workspace
+- ReadData is the same permission that Workspace Viewers receive for each warehouse in the workspace.
-- ReadAll does not impact the user's permissions within SQL
+- ReadAll does not impact the user's permissions within SQL.

 ## Assigning item permissions
 Permissions can be granted to users through the item sharing flow or through **Manage permissions**.